osm2pgsql-dev/osm2pgsql/CONTRIBUTING.md

 psql -c "CREATE TABLESPACE tablespacetest LOCATION '/tmp/psql-tablespace'" postgres
 ```

-Once this is all set up, all the tests should run (no SKIPs), and pass
+Once this is all set up, all the tests should run (no SKIPs), and pass (no
-(no FAILs).
-If you encounter a failure, you can find more information
-by looking in the `test-suite.log`.
-If you find something which seems
+FAILs).
+If you find something which seems to be a bug, please check to see if
-to be a bug, please check to see if it is a known issue at
+it is a known issue at https://github.com/openstreetmap/osm2pgsql/issues and,
-https://github.com/openstreetmap/osm2pgsql/issues and, if it's not
-already known, report it there.
+if it's not already known, report it there.

 ### Performance Testing